 The Leverage ratio is calculated as the ratio of Tier 1 Capital to total exposure.
-The total exposure includes the on-balance sheet exposures, net of deductions and offsetting allowed by the regulations, and the off-balance sheet exposures.
+The total exposure includes the on-balance sheet exposures, in derivatives and SFTs, net of deductions and offsetting allowed by the regulations, as well as the off-balance sheet exposures.